Sr7nyx/vapt-ai-assistant/README.md

 | `VAPT_MAIN_API_KEY` | LLM key; drives both lanes unless a lane sets its own | required |
 | `VAPT_MAIN_BASE_URL` / `VAPT_MAIN_MODELS` | Extraction lane endpoint and model chain | Groq / `llama-3.3-70b-versatile` |
 | `VAPT_REVIEW_BASE_URL` / `VAPT_REVIEW_API_KEY` / `VAPT_REVIEW_MODELS` | Reviewer lane overrides | inherits main / `openai/gpt-oss-120b` |

-The reviewer lane inherits the extraction key only when both lanes point at the same provider.
-If `VAPT_REVIEW_BASE_URL` names a different host, set `VAPT_REVIEW_API_KEY` as well: a key issued by one provider is not valid at another, and the lane is treated as unconfigured rather than sending it across.
-Model identifiers are provider-specific too, so the same model may be `openai/gpt-oss-120b` at one provider and `gpt-oss-120b` at another.

 | `VAPT_REVIEW_MAX_FINDINGS` | Cap on findings reviewed per analysis | `12` |
 | `VAPT_REVIEW_INPUT_CHARS` | Characters of the original input given to the reviewer per finding (`0` sends all of it) | `4000` |
 | `VAPT_AUTO_STATUS` | Let the verdict engine set a finding's status when confident (`0` to disable) | `1` |